ZiarayZ/StickMario/README.md

 NUMPAD 1        - To Set To Small <br />
 NUMPAD 2        - To Set To Large <br />
 NUMPAD 3        - To Set To Fire <br />
+NUMPAD 4        - To Add A Life <br />
-NUMPAD 9        - To Set Godmode
+NUMPAD 5        - To Set Godmode

 #### EDIT
 Bloopers do not have any movement code, Currently Made levels 4-2 and up to 3-4.